-2. Keep your sentences short and easy to read – two sentences are generally clearer to read and understand than one very long sentence
+Keep your sentences short and easy to read.
+It is easier to read two sentences rather than one very long sentence.

-3. Complete a spell and grammar check – check your application thoroughly to ensure there are no mistakes and you haven’t missed anything out
+Complete a spell and grammar check.
+Check your application to ensure there are no mistakes and or missing information.

-4. Check, check and check again – if you can, give your form the 'overnight test' and revisit it again the following day with a "fresh pair of eyes".
+Check, check and check again.
+If you can, give your form the 'overnight test'.
+Revisit it again, on the following day with a "fresh pair of eyes".
 This will help you to identify any mistakes or gaps.
-It may help to get someone else to read it for you too.
+It may help to get someone else to read it for you.

-More detailed tips for your application can be found on the NHS jobs website here.
+More detailed tips for your application can be found on the NHS jobs website.

-If you are unsuccessful, you will either receive a notification through the NHS Jobs portal, or will be sent an email thanking you for your application, but confirming that your application has not been successful.
+If you are not short listed, you will either be notification through the NHS Jobs portal, or sent an email thanking you for your application, but confirming that your application has not been successful.

 You have been invited to interview – what happens next?

-If you are successful at interview, then we will contact you to let you know the exciting news as soon as possible.
+If you are successful at interview, the Recruiting Manager will contact you as discussed in the interview.

-If you are unsuccessful at interview, then the recruiting manager will contact you as discussed in the interview.
+If you are unsuccessful at interview, the Recruiting Manager will contact you as discussed in the interview.
 If you wish for feedback the Recruiting Manager will provide this.